Rosalind Hudson

 Rosalind Audrey Clare Hudson (née Latham; 31 July 1926 – 7 July 2013) was a British codebreaker and architectural model maker.

 Early life

-Rosalind was educated at Adcote School, Shropshire.
+Rosalind was born at Wirral, Cheshire and was educated at Adcote School, Shropshire.
 In her early years she developed a love for architecture.
 Being the granddaughter of Walter Aubrey Thomas, who designed the Royal Liver Building, Hudson also constructed architectural models.

-Hudson attempted to further her career in architecture at the Liverpool School of Art, but she eventually dropped out during World War II to join the Women's Royal Naval Service.
+Hudson attempted to further her career in architecture at the Liverpool School of Art, but she eventually dropped out during World War II to join the Women's Royal Naval Service (WRNS).
 Hudson was stationed in Bletchley Park and Woburn Abbey for the duration of the war.

 Career

 Bletchley Park

 Following training in the WRNS she was sent to Bletchley Park, home of the British government's the Government Code and Cypher School.
 Hudson worked in Hut 8 under cryptanalyst Alan Turing.
 She never discussed her work at Bletchley Park following the war.

 Florist

 After the war Hudson trained as a florist under Constance Spry, and arranged flowers at Claridge's and the Savoy hotels.
 The Savoy gave her and her husband a suite overlooking the River Thames as a wedding present.
-Hudson worked as a florist for Somerset Maugham and his wife, the interior designer Syrie Maugham, and was an amateur pianist and watercolorist.
+Hudson worked as a florist for Somerset Maugham and his wife, the interior designer Syrie Maugham, and was an amateur pianist and watercolourist.